datacarpentry/astronomy-python/_episodes/03-transform.md

 > two data types.
 We will choose to use Pandas `DataFrame`, for two reasons:
 >
 > 1. It provides capabilities that are (almost) a superset of the other data
-> structures, so it's the all-in-one solution.
+> structures, so it is the all-in-one solution.
 >
 > 2. Pandas is a general-purpose tool that is useful in many domains,
 > especially data science.
 If you are going to develop expertise in one